Ravendwyr/tpp-scripts/README.md

 This script can use the `botcheck-safe.txt` to filter out and ignore false positives.
 If the `--ignore-safe` flag is included in the command, the contents of `botcheck-safe.txt` will be ignored.
 It is not recommended nor necessary to use this flag and it is provided mostly for debugging purposes.

 Due to the high probability of false positives, usage of this script is **NOT RECOMMENDED**.
-Additionally, due to third-party usage of Twitch's GraphQL being a violation of Twitch Developer Terms of Service, chat history checking is disabled by default.
-Use at your own risk.

     $ node tpp-pinballcheck
     $ node tpp-pinballcheck --ignore-safe --debug